Could this very odd-looking electric car convince you to ditch your SUV?

 It’s launching first in Los Angeles, where the county now has an ambitious plan to transform transportation to cut emissions; as the government works to nudge more drivers to use public transportation, walk, and bike, it’s also helping push for electric vehicles, including by installing tens of thousands of workplace and public chargers.
 There’s no reason why, once the chargers are installed, that using an EV in L.A. would be any less convenient than a car running on fossil fuels.

 Canoo also hopes to woo more drivers with a subscription model.
 Instead of selling or leasing cars; customers pay a monthly fee that includes maintenance, registration, access to insurance and charging, and 24/7 use of the vehicle.
 (In the future, the company may also offer part-time subscriptions.)
 By using subscriptions, the company plans to avoid the legal requirement to have a dealership for automakers that sell cars directly.
-Not using dealerships and not having brick-and-mortar buildings will save 18% to 20% of the cost of the car, Krantz says.
+Not using dealerships and not having brick-and-mortar buildings will save 18% to 20% of the cost of the car, Kranz says.

 “Part of the savings we will give back to customer with lower monthly payments and the other half of the savings we need to offset the higher battery costs.”
 The company hasn’t announced the subscription cost yet, but says that the low cost can help entice drivers who might have found other electric cars too expensive in the past; the fact that they can test the car for a month through the subscription, with no requirement to keep it, can also help.